FragnetNetwork/docs/docs/games/dayz/increase-item-spawns.md

 keywords: ['dayz', 'dayz loot', 'dayz loot table', 'dayz item spawns', 'dayz item spawn', 'dayz item spawn amount', 'dayz item spawn amount change']
 ---

+# Increasing spawn rates for items on your DayZ server

 Making changes to the drop loot table can be tricky, but once you are able to understand its functions and purpose, you will be able to ninja add new items in notime.
 This guide will help you going trough the process of applying changes to the dayz loot table.

 ## Where to Start?

 Firstly, you have to know what you would like to change.
 In this guide, we are going to increase the amount of spawns for the item "shovel".
-To edit the amount of a select item that spawns on the map, you will have to open up the "types.xml" file.
+To edit the amount of a select item that spawns on the map, you will have to open up the **types.xml** file.

 - Navigate to your [Gamepanel](VAR::OLD_PANEL_URL).

-- Now from the dashboard, on the left-hand side, go to `File Manager > mpmissions >dayzOffline.chernarusplus > db`
+- Now from the dashboard, on the left-hand side, go to `File Manager > mpmissions > dayzOffline.chernarusplus (or any other mission that you would like to use) > db`

-- Now click on and open your **"types.xml"**
+- Now click on and open your **"types.xml"**.

+> We advise to make a backup of this file before editing, so the changes can be reversed.

 ----------

 ### Item Values

 - Once inside the file, you will notice a lot of coding and itemnames.
 These are all the items that you can find ingame.
 They are preset and defined depending on their locations.